640 South State StreetDover, Delaware 19901

 Unnecessary risk taking

-Increased physical complaints frequently associated with emotional distress, such as stomachaches, headaches, and fatigue
+Increased physical complaints often connected to emotional distress, like stomachaches, headaches, and extreme tiredness

 Loss of interest in work, school, and/or community